-Application forms to enter the Fanatec GT2 European Series on either a full-season or race-by-race basis can be downloaded from the Teams section of the website www.gt2europeanseries.com a) Full season Competitors: applications to compete in the Fanatec GT2 European Series must be submitted to the Promoter, on the entry form available on the Series website as from December 7th 2022, the Official opening date for entry into the Series.
-The entry form must be submitted, and payment made by March 17th 2023.
+Application forms to enter the Fanatec GT2 European Series powered by Pirelli on either a full-season or race-by-race basis can be downloaded from the Teams section of the website www.gt2europeanseries.com a) Full season Competitors: applications to compete in the Fanatec GT2 European Series powered by Pirelli must be submitted to the Promoter, on the entry form available on the Series website as from December 8th 2023, the Official opening date for entry into the Series.
+The entry form must be submitted, and payment made by March 1st 2024.
 The entry fee is set as follows :

-Full season entry fee for six Events is €35.000 (thirty-five thousand euros) per car plus mandatory sustainability fee of €168 per entry, making a total of €35.168 (thirty-five thousand one hundred and sixty-eight euros).
-This season entry fee includes mandatory entry in all six Competitions in the 2023 Fanatec GT2 European Series.

-b) Single-event entries are set as follows, per car per Competition:
+- Full season entry fee for six Events is €29,500 (twenty-nine thousand five hundred euros) per car including the mandatory sustainability fee.
+This season entry fee includes mandatory entry in all six Competitions in the 2024 Fanatec GT2 European Series powered by Pirelli. - b) Single-event entries are set as follows, per car per Competition:

-€6.500 (six thousand five hundred euros) per car plus €28 mandatory sustainability fee, making a total cost of €6.528 (six thousand five hundred and twenty-eight euros).
+€5,300 (five thousand three hundred euros) per car including the mandatory sustainability fee.
 The deadline for entries is fourteen days before the start of the Competition in question.